-Which third party risk metrics should you be measuring for not just an accurate third party risk assessment—but one that will satisfy regulators?
+Which third party risk metrics should you be measuring and reporting on, for not just an accurate third-party risk assessment—but one that will satisfy regulators?

 The DOJ has focused on the final step in the lifecycle of a third-party relationship as a key metric for evaluation of third parties.
 This means more than including boilerplate language in a contract.
 It means taking action—including termination of a business relationship—if a partner demonstrates a lack of respect for laws and policies.
 And that attitude toward partner compliance must exist regardless of geographic location.
-This is a longer way of saying; you must manage—and measure—the relationship.
+This is a longer way of saying; you must manage—and measure and report on—the relationship.

 Relationship Manager for Third Parties

 The starting point for the management of a third party is a Relationship Manager for every third party with which your company does business.
-The Relationship Manager should be a business unit employee who is responsible for monitoring, maintaining and continuously evaluating the relationship between your company and the third party.
-Some of the key metrics the Relationship Manager should track (and document, of course) include:
+The Relationship Manager should be a business unit employee who is responsible for monitoring, maintaining, continuously evaluating, and reporting on the relationship between your company and the third party.
+Some of the key metrics the Relationship Manager should track and report include:

 - Point of contact with the third party for all compliance issues

 - Maintaining periodic contact with the third party

 - Meeting annually with the third party to review its satisfaction of all company compliance obligations

 - Submitting annual reports to the company’s Compliance Oversight Committee (COC) summarizing services provided by the third party